-The majority of shipwrecks are not within exclusion zones under the Historic Shipwrecks Act 1976 or Historic Shipwrecks Act 1981 (DEWNR 2015i).
+The Zanoni shipwreck lies within a protected zone under the Historic Shipwrecks Act 1981 (DEWNR 2015i).
 Prevention of fishing and possible reduced boating activity within SZs may reduce the potential for damage of shipwrecks.
+The Sarah has not been found but is thought to be within the Clinton Wetlands SZ (DEWNR 2015i).

-Habitats within the LYPMP will also be protected by (DEWNR 2012b):
+Habitats within the UGSVMP will also be protected by (DEWNR 2012b):

-• the prevention of future development of marinas, breakwalls, pontoons, jetties, pipelines and other marine infrastructure within SZs

-- management of coastal developments and infrastructure in HPZs under the Development Act 1993 to ensure no harm to habitats or the functioning of ecosystems - consideration of all coastal developments under the Development Act 1993 to ensure the achievement of the objects of the Marine Parks Act 2007
+- the prevention of future development of marinas, breakwalls, pontoons, jetties, pipelines and other marine infrastructure within SZs - management of coastal developments and infrastructure in HPZs under the Development Act 1993 to ensure no harm to habitats or the functioning of ecosystems - consideration of all coastal developments under the Development Act 1993 to ensure the achievement of the objects of the Marine Parks Act 2007